ellenrapps/ellenrapps/README.md

 ## Hi there 👋
 - Been working as a hardware and software developer for nearly a decade
-- Some of my software programs are now available via Microsoft Store and GitHub
+- Some of my software programs are now available to the public via Microsoft Store and GitHub
 - 🔭 I’m currently working on the Novel Bitcoin Payment Service Project.
 - 📫 How to reach me: jetravellingATgmailDOTcom